pulkitsharma07/ascii_gen/README.md

 # ascii_gen
-A script to generate basic colorful ASCII art from Images.
+A script to generate basic colorfull ASCII art from Images.

 The code has ample comments documenting it.